 In addition to leading the Campaign for Better Care — an initiative funded by The Atlantic Philanthropies that is working to ensure that reform is implemented in ways that improve health care for the oldest, sickest and most vulnerable patients — Ness serves on the boards of some of the nation’s most influential organizations working to improve health care.

-Ness sits on the Board of the National Quality Forum (NQF) and the Board of the National Priorities Partnership (NPP).
-She is a member of the Board of Directors and chairs the Consumer Advisory Council of the National Committee for Quality Assurance (NCQA).
-Ness was recently elected to serve as the first Public Member on the American College of Cardiology (ACC) Board of Trustees.
-She serves on the Quality Alliance Steering Committee (QASC) and sits on the Steering Committee of the AQA.
-Ness co-chairs the Consumer-Purchaser Alliance, a group of leading consumer, employer, and labor organizations working to improve the quality, accountability and affordability of health care.
-She serves on the Aligning Forces for Quality (AF4Q) National Advisory Committee (NAC), and she recently completed service on the Board of Trustees of the American Board of Internal Medicine Foundation (ABIMF).
+Ness sits on the board of the National Quality Forum (NQF) and the board of the National Priorities Partnership (NPP).
+She is a member of the board of directors and chairs the Consumer Advisory Council of the National Committee for Quality Assurance (NCQA).
+Ness was recently elected to serve as both the first public member on the American College of Cardiology (ACC) board of trustees and one of the first public members on the board of the American Board of Internal Medicine (ABIM).
+She co-chairs the Consumer-Purchaser Alliance, a group of leading consumer, employer and labor organizations working to improve the quality, accountability and affordability of health care.
+She serves on the Quality Alliance Steering Committee (QASC) and on the Aligning Forces for Quality (AF4Q) National Advisory Committee (NAC).

 Ness graduated summa cum laude from Drew University with a bachelor’s degree in psychology and sociology.
 After completing graduate work in social welfare and public health policy, she received her Masters of Science from Columbia University School of Social Work.
 She worked in numerous capacities at the Service Employees International Union, first as director of adult education and career development efforts, and later conducting strategic planning and organizational development programs for local unions.
 In 1986, she moved to head up field operations for the National Abortion Rights Action League (NARAL), where she worked to revitalize the organization’s grassroots political capability and affiliate network.
 She became NARAL’s deputy director in 1989 and helped transform the organization into a major force in American electoral politics.
 She joined the National Partnership in 1991.